Buli language (Ghana): Pronouns

-Personal Pronouns/ Possessive Pronouns
+Personal pronouns / possessive pronouns

 In Buli, there is a distinction between speaker, hearer and topic.
 The speaker corresponds to the first person, while the hearer is second person.
 Topic on the other hand refers to the third person, but is treated differently from first and second person in that the third person form corresponds to a nominal class pronoun.
 In contrast, the first and second person pronouns are formed by a strong or weak person pronoun form.
 In general, these pronouns show number agreement.
 Moreover, the topic forms not only express person and number, but also gives rise to the differentiation between the five singular and four plural forms of the noun class system.

 There is a distinction between strong and deficient (weak) pronouns which differ in their tonal appearance.
 The strong forms have a high tone, whereas the deficient forms have a low tone.
 An overview of the inventory of the personal pronouns in Buli is given in the table below.